Logmanager documentation

 5. At this point, Logmanager has started synchronizing data between the primary and secondary nodes.

-7. Once it has been verified that the synchronization has been successful, it is possible to disconnect the existing Logmanager, leave the new Logmanager connected and cancel the cluster.
+6. Once it has been verified that the synchronization has been successful, it is possible to disconnect the existing Logmanager, leave the new Logmanager connected and cancel the cluster.
+On the new Logmanager, go to System/Cluster, select the existing Logmanager and use the red cross to remove it.

-9. At this point you can disconnect the existing Logmanager and use the new one.
+7. At this point you can disconnect the existing Logmanager and use the new one.

-Beware of changing the IP address, if you have connected a new Logmanager and removed the existing one, make sure you have the correct IP address so that changing the address does not interrupt the event and log collection.
+Beware of changing the IP address, if you have connected a new Logmanager and removed the existing one, make sure you have the correct IP address set, so that changing the address does not interrupt the event and log collection.